-In November 2021, officers and directors of the Corporation participated in the private placement carried out by the Corporation for a total of \$132,000.
+During Fiscal 2022, officers and directors of the Corporation exercised 500,000 options for a total of \$70,000 and participated in a private placement carried out by the Corporation for a total of \$5,000.

-In December 2020, officers and directors of the Corporation participated in the private placement carried out by the Corporation for a total of \$64,000.
+During Fiscal 2021, officers and directors of the Corporation participated in a private placement carried out by the Corporation for a total of \$132,000.